saltAxAtlas/discord-bot/README.md

-# discord-bot
-This is the Discord bot for the stream Discord!
+# General Purpose Discord Bot

+## discord.py
+The first version of the bot was built using discord.py.
+It is no longer being updated.

 ## discord.js
-This is the current version of the bot, it can be found [here](https://github.com/saltAxAtlas/discord-bot/tree/main/discord-bot-djs).
-This is the version that is currently supported, and being worked on.

-## discord.py
-The first version of the bot was built using discord.py, and can be found [here](https://github.com/saltAxAtlas/discord-bot/tree/main/depreciated-discord-bot-py).
-This version of the bot is no longer being supported.
+The current version of the bot is being built using discord.js.